kylehue/reviewers/subjects/cs301/index.md

 ### !!Analysis Phase!!
 - This is where the project lifecycle begins.
 - This is where you break down the deliverables in the high-level project charter into more detailed business requirements.
-- This is where you identify the overall direaction that the project will take through the creation of the project strategy documents.
+- This is where you identify the overall direction that the project will take through the creation of the project strategy documents.

 ---